-The NOAA Ship Henry B. Bigelow, one of four new NOAA fisheries survey ships, was launched on July 8, 2005 in Pascagoula, Mississippi.
-The Henry Bigelow is a state-of-the-art research vessel and carries equipment and systems to conduct fisheries, oceanographic, and hydrographic research.
-The Henry Bigelow operates primarily in the North Atlantic Ocean from North Carolina to Maine.
-For more information on the Henry Bigelow, follow the link to its homepage.
+The NOAA ship Henry B. Bigelow, one of four new NOAA fisheries survey ships, was launched on July 8, 2005 in Pascagoula, Mississippi.
+The Henry B. Bigelow is a state-of-the-art research vessel and carries equipment and instrumental systems to conduct fisheries, oceanographic, and hydrographic research.
+The Henry B. Bigelow operates primarily in the North Atlantic Ocean from North Carolina to Maine.
+For more information on the NOAA Ship Henry B. Bigelow, follow the link to its homepage.

 In 2011, the Ocean Carbon Cycle (OCC) group at NOAA's Atlantic Oceanographic and Meteorological Laboratory (AOML) installed an automated system to measure surface pCO2 in the dry lab aboard the Henry B. Bigelow.
 The installation was greatly facilitated by the cooperation of the ship's officers and crew, especially the survey and electronic technicians who provide on-going care.
 While the ship conducts the research that is the focus of a cruise, the pCO2 instrument takes 5 air and 70 water measurements every 3.4 hours.
 Data files are sent to AOML via email every day so that the system operation can be monitored.
 The final data are processed after a cruise is completed and then posted to international databases and to this web site.

 About this Website

 This web site provides access to the fugacity of CO2 (fCO2) data collected on this ship.

 Note, fCO2 is the partial pressure pCO2 corrected for non-ideality of the CO2

 gas; they are numerically similar (fCO2 ≃ 0.995 pCO2).
 The processed data are organized by